andreluna/code-signer-cobaltstrike/README.md

-#### To use certificates in Malleable C2 Profiles, the files need stay in current.
+#### To use certificates in Malleable C2 Profiles, the files need to stay in same profile directory.